loki3/flexagonator/docs/script.md

 The special flexes `>`, `<`, and `^` just rotate or flip the flexagon without modifying it all.

 After the names, you list the minimal pat structure before the flex is applied  with `input` and the resulting pat structure after the flex has been applied with `output`.
-See the description above for how pats are defined for details on how you do this.
+See [Pat Notation](pat-notation.md) for details on how to create and interpret pat notation.
 Note that you should figure out the simplest pat structure needed to support your flex so that it can be applied from all appropriate configurations.

 One other note is that flexes are performed relative to a "current corner", which is between the first and last pat in your `input` and `output` definitions.